ORM Entities, Repositories, and Results

 • isEmpty() for an easy emptiness check

-Returning ORM results from controllers
+Unwrapping ORM results before controllers

 <?php